SpiritIT/timezonecomplete/README.md

 // a fully aware time
 var utcDate = new tc.DateTime(2014, 1, 1, 13, 59, 59, 0, tc.utc());

-var amsterdamDate = new tc.DateTime(2014, 1, 1, 13, 59, 59, 0, tc.zone("Europe/Amsterdam"));
+// a fully aware time that has Daylight Saving Time var amsterdamDate = new tc.DateTime(2014, 1, 1, 13, 59, 59, 0, tc.zone("Europe/Amsterdam"));

+// aware time that does NOT apply Daylight Saving Time var amsterdamDateNoDst = new tc.DateTime(2014, 1, 1, 13, 59, 59, 0, tc.zone("Europe/Amsterdam", false));

 // date from ISO 8601 string
 var amsterdamDateFromString = new tc.DateTime("2014-01-01T13:59:59.000 Europe/Amsterdam");